-Most men will have some degree of both tissues contributing to the breast growth.
+Most men will have some degree of both tissues contributing to breast growth.
 This condition requires liposuction to remove the excess fatty tissue.
 There should also be an excision of the firm, rubbery glandular tissue.
 The reason for this is that the glandular tissue is not readily removed with the liposuction cannulas.

 In some patients, their specific condition requires only one modality.
 This is determined during an inpatient consultation.

 In severe cases of gynecomastia, some men will develop legitimate female breasts.
 In this case, the patient can be a candidate for surgery like a mastectomy.
-This procedure removes all breast tissue and reduces the skin to better represent a male chest.
+This procedure removes all breast tissue and reduces the skin to represent a male chest better.
 However, this can result in extensive scarring.

 Nonetheless, it’s better to have a scar on the chest rather than excessive female breast tissue.

-If you want to know more about Gynecomastia and relevant options, call Marin Aesthetics at 858-638-9800 to set up an in-person consultation.
+If you want to know more about Gynecomastia and suitable options, call Marin Aesthetics at 858-638-9800 to set up an in-person consultation.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.